|Internet population||854,500,000||WE ARE SOCIAL|

 This aspect of quality and how it affects ad copy must not be forgotten.

-It is important that you create lengthier ad copy for the possibility of their appearing in better positions.
+It is important that you create a lengthier ad copy for the possibility of their appearing in better positions.

 Characteristics of Chinese Keywords